Ossian Sweet: Later life

 After Henry Sweet was acquitted and the prosecutor dropped the case against the rest of the Sweets, Ossian Sweet's life continued to be difficult.
 Both Gladys and their daughter, Iva, were diagnosed with tuberculosis.
 Gladys believed she contracted the disease while in jail.
 Iva died in 1926, two months after her second birthday.
 During the next two years, Gladys' illness drove her and Sweet apart, and he returned to the apartment near Dunbar Memorial.
 She went to Tucson, Arizona, in order to benefit from the drier climate.
 This was a preferred treatment for tuberculosis which was often a fatal disease before antibiotics had been developed to treat it.

 By mid-1928, Sweet finally regained possession of his house, which had been vacant since the shooting.
-A few months after his wife Gladys returned home, she died of tuberculosis at the age of twenty-seven.
+A few months after his wife Gladys returned home, she died of tuberculosis at the age of 27.
 After her death, Sweet bought Garafalo's Drugstore.
-In 1929, he left his practice to run a hospital in the heart of the black community.
+In 1929, he left his practice to run a hospital in the heart of the Black community.
 He eventually operated a few of these small hospitals, but none ever flourished financially.
-As he began to approach the age of fifty, Sweet started to buy land in East Bartow, Florida, as his father had.

 In 1930, he decided to run for the presidency of the NAACP branch in Detroit, but lost by a wide margin.
-In the summer of 1939, Sweet learned that his brother Henry had also contracted tuberculosis; six months later, Henry died.
+In the summer of 1939, Sweet learned that his brother Henry had also contracted tuberculosis and he died six months later.

 By this point, Sweet's finances had failed.
 He was not able to pay off his land contract until 1950, when he assumed full ownership of the house.
 He faced too much debt after that to keep it.
 After selling the house in April 1958 to another black family, Sweet converted his former office above Garafalo's Drugstore into an apartment.
-Around this time, Sweet's physical and mental health began to decline; he had put on weight and slowed down.
+Around this time, Sweet's physical and mental health began to decline.
+He had put on weight and slowed down.
 On March 20, 1960, he committed suicide in his bedroom with a gunshot to the head.